Perceptions of challenges

 How prepared are we?

-Respondents tend to think their level of knowledge about climate action is good or very good.
-The most common sources for climate information are; online websites, other websites and online resources and television.
+The most common sources for obtaining climate-related information are online news websites, other websites and online resources, and word-of-mouth.

 Generally, respondents feel that the business sector has a role to play in taking climate action, but opinions are mixed about the commitment from the business sector and the transparency about what businesses are doing to reduce their emissions.

-Respondents think businesses could be doing more to reduce their emissions and take climate action.
+Respondents think businesses should be doing more to reduce their emissions and take climate action.

-The majority of respondents purchasing decisions are influenced 'a little bit' (50%) or 'a great deal' (33%) by a business or brand's social and environmental actions.
+The majority of respondents' purchasing decisions are influenced 'a little bit' (53%) or 'a great deal' (27%) by a business or brand's social and environmental actions.
+Once again there are differences by age and gender.

 Local government

-Generally, respondents would like to see us take action, be bold and lead the way to carbon zero, but there is scepticism around whether we will be able to reach our targets.
+Generally, respondents would like to see us take action, be bold and lead the way to carbon zero, but confidence is low that Christchurch City Council is doing enough in this space:

 Perceptions of challenges

-Respondents generally feel that climate change, climate action and other environmental issues are important issues in Christchurch and need to be addressed, although other issues such as the cost of living and violence in society, do feature more highly.
+Respondents generally feel that climate change and climate action are important issues in Christchurch and need to be addressed, although other issues such as water pollution and contamination, violence in society, and the economy/cost of living are of greater concern.

 Respondents think that the top contributors to emissions are: